 Cancer is a leading cause of death globally, and based on North American statistics, approximately half of the population will develop cancer during their lifetime.
-Here at the Quantitative Radiomolecular Imaging and Therapy (Qurit) lab (pronounced Cure-It!), we aim to improve diagnosis and prognosis, and offer new radiotherapy alternatives that help save lives.
+Here at the Quantitative Radiomolecular Imaging and Therapy (Qurit) lab and provincial program (pronounced Cure-It!), we aim to improve diagnosis and prognosis, and offer new radiotherapy alternatives that help save lives.
 We do this by quantifying how radiomolecules (radiopharmaceuticals), a combination of drugs and radioactive isotopes, precisely target cancer cells, in both imaging and therapy applications.

 We’re a multicultural team of scientists, researchers and programmers from disciplines such as physics, engineering and computer science.
-We are located at the BC Cancer Research Institute which allows us to have a close connection with the clinical environment and to establish collaborations with researchers from other disciplines.
+We are located at the BC Cancer Research Institute, in close connection with the clinical environment and having collaborations with researchers from other disciplines.

 If you’re interested in applications of physics and technology to help cure cancer, and to familiarize yourself with techniques such as artificial intelligence (AI) and machine learning algorithms, we invite you to talk to us.
 We are continuously and actively recruiting students, postdocs, volunteers, interns, and visiting students from all around the world.
 If you are proactive and like to stay updated with the exciting pace of developments and applications in medical imaging and AI, you are probably a great fit for our team and we are for you!